-+Advocacy, as described above, means preparing the group addressed for imminent action and steering it to such action, as opposed to the abstract espousal of the moral propriety of a course of action by resort to force; and there must be not only advocacy to action but also a reasonable apprehension of imminent danger to the essential functions and purposes of the Institute.
+Advocacy, as described above, means preparing the group addressed for imminent action and steering it to such action, as opposed to the abstract espousal of the moral propriety of a course of action by resort to force; and there must be not only advocacy to action but also a reasonable apprehension of imminent danger to the essential functions and purposes of the Institute.

-Where the request for an outside speaker is denied, any sponsoring organization thereby aggrieved shall, upon written application to the President, or his authorized designee, obtain a hearing within two days following the filing of its appeal before the Executive Board which, when augmented by the President and Secretary of the student body, shall constitute the Campus Review Committee, for a de nova consideration of the request.
-The decision will be final, unless judicial review is sought as hereinafter provided.
+Where the request for an outside speaker is denied, any sponsoring organization thereby aggrieved shall, upon written application to the President, or his/her authorized designee, obtain a hearing within two (2) days following the filing of its appeal before the Executive Board which, when augmented by the President and the President of the Undergraduate and Graduate Student Government, shall constitute the Campus Review Committee, for a de nova consideration of the request.
 If such request is neither granted nor denied within said two-day period, it shall be deemed granted, and the speaker's invitation shall be issued.
 The two student members on the Campus Review Committee shall serve only as long as they hold those student offices.